brc20pm/documentation/docs/Introducing.md

 # introduce

-Bitcoin smart contract inscription implementation based on Ordinals
+### OrdScript: Bitcoin smart contract inscription implementation based on Ordinals

-## OrdScript: Smart contracts on Bitcoin

-### introduce

 Regarding the implementation of the ideas in Ordnals [discussions](https://github.com/ordinals/ord/discussions/2217), it ended up being somewhat different but mostly inspired by his ideas.